Want to know how to clean oven racks the easy way? See the best cleaning method for the dirty racks using dryer sheets and hot water in a bathtub!

 Affiliate links used in this post.
 Read more about my link usage here.

 Have you ever met somebody that actually likes cleaning an oven?
-I haven't.
-It's just flat out not fun.
-Some cleaning tasks I can get behind (I actually really like vacuuming), but oven cleaning isn't one of them.
+I don't think I have.
+It's simply not fun.
+Some cleaning tasks I can get behind (I actually like vacuuming), but oven cleaning isn't one of them.

-As you can see, it needs cleaning, but my oven doesn't get overly dirty.
-You guys know I'm a big Instant Pot fan, so the oven just isn't something I use every night.
+As you can see, it needs cleaning.
+It's just not too dirty.
+Many of you know I'm a big Instant Pot fan; the oven isn't something I use every night.
 Your mileage may vary…if you see that your oven needs a monthly cleaning, by all means, go for it!

 What's the easiest way to clean oven racks?

-Today, I'm going to focus on how to clean oven racks using some surprising supplies.
-You've probably never thought of cleaning oven racks with this common laundry tool, but it's surprisingly effective!
+Today, I'm going to focus on how to clean oven racks using some interesting supplies.
+I bet you've never thought of cleaning oven racks with this common laundry tool.
+Surprisingly, it's very effective!

 How to Clean Oven Racks